setting depth of field

-The depth of field in an image is crucial in photography.
+Setting depth of field appropriately is one of the more crucial skills needed in successful photography.
 Especially so in nature photography, where technical excellence is expected, since there is usually time to thoughtfully set up one’s camera controls.

 This degradation of sharpness with distance from the point of best focus happens slowly when the lens aperture is stopped way down to a small hole, and happens in a hurry when the aperture is wide open.
 Thus aperture controls the depth of field: depth of field is small with wide apertures and large with small apertures.
 This point is one of the most vital in all of photography and bears repeating: aperture controls depth of field.